Alternative Water Source for Omoviri Community: The Ministry of Water Resources to make provision in the 2022 budget

 In his words “Our women and youth cannot fish nor fetch sand from the river, our farmland and crops are affected and we cannot get clean drinking water for use.
 Our most pressing need now is a source of drinking water, and so if for nothing else, please give us water, as you correctly pointed out, our source of water has been polluted.”
 He lamented the lack of response from the governments despite the several letters written by the community to the agencies including the State Ministry of Environment and National Environmental Standards and Regulations Enforcement Agency (NESRA).

 In his response the Permanent Secretary expressed his surprise at the leakage of the crude oil in the community given that there are no oil pipelines passing through nor drilling activities going on in Omoviri.
 He regretted that the issue at hand is not directly under his ministry since it has to do with oil spill but promised to do all within his power to collaborate with the relevant Ministry Department and Agencies (MDAs) in information sharing as to unravel the source of the leakage.
-He further advised Social Action on behalf of the community to write to the Ministry of Special Duties to visit the community for assessment and investigation.
+He further advised Alone on behalf of the community to write to the Ministry of Special Duties to visit the community for assessment and investigation.
 On his part, he promised to include the provision of alternative water supply for the community in the 2022 budgetary provision.

-Speaking on behalf of Social Action team, Prince Ekpere urged the Permanent Secretary not to wait till the time of the next budget, which is about six months away, to make provision for alternative source of water because the situation in Omoviri is that of an emergency and needs an immediate action to forestall a breakout of diseases.
+Speaking on behalf of Alone team, Prince Ekpere urged the Permanent Secretary not to wait till the time of the next budget, which is about six months away, to make provision for alternative source of water because the situation in Omoviri is that of an emergency and needs an immediate action to forestall a breakout of diseases.